bryan-pardo/bryan-pardo.github.io/teaching/generative_deep_models_spring_2026.md

 1. [Deep unsupervised learning using nonequilibrium thermodynamics](http://proceedings.mlr.press/v37/sohl-dickstein15.html): The 2015 paper where diffusion models were introduced.

-1. [Denoising Diffusion Probabilistic Models](https://arxiv.org/abs/2006.11239): This was a break-out paper from 2020 that got people excited about diffusion models.
+1. [Denoising Diffusion Probabilistic Models (DDPM)](https://arxiv.org/abs/2006.11239): This was a break-out paper from 2020 that got people excited about diffusion models.

 1. [The Annotated Diffusion Model](https://huggingface.co/blog/annotated-diffusion): This provides a step-by-step walkthrough of the Denoising Diffusion Probabilistic Models, but with pytorch code

+1. [Learning in Implicit Generative Models](https://arxiv.org/pdf/1610.03483): This 2017 paper explains what an implicit probabilistic model is.
+If you don't know what that is, read it before the DDIM paper.

 1. [Denoising Diffusion Implicit Models (DDIM)](https://openreview.net/forum?id=St1giarCHLP): This 2021 paper made it possible to change your step size in diffusion, allowing for far fewer diffusions steps.